Be more confident, efficient, and effective with lower back pain treatment and rehabiitation

 How long do I have access to the course?

-After signing-up you will have full acces to course for 6 months.
+After signing-up you will have full access to the course for 6 months.

 Who is this course for?

-If your a clinician or therapist (Chiropractor, Physiotherapist, Massage Therapist) and work with lower back pain patients, then this couse is for you!
+If you are a clinician or therapist (Chiropractor, Physiotherapist, Massage Therapist) and work with lower back pain patients, then this couse is for you!

 Can I get CE credit for this course.

-The course does include a Certificate Of Completion upon successful competion of the course.
-The certificate states you have successfully competed 8 hours of online CE provided by Dr. Gray.
+There is a Certificate Of Completion to confirm you have compelted 8 hours of online CE provided by Dr. Jason Gray.

 Please check with you governing assocaition to detemine if this is eligible for your specific CE requirements.